Joseph Gray (police officer)

-Joseph Gray is a former New York City Police Department officer who killed four pedestrians (one of which was an unborn child), on August 4, 2001, while driving drunk in Brooklyn.
-The event "mushroomed into scandal" when it was discovered that other officers were drinking with Gray in a topless bar and earlier at a precinct parking lot before the incident.
+Joseph Gray is a former New York City Police Department officer who killed three pedestrians and the unborn child of one of them (who died after being delivered by emergency Caesarean procedure) on August 4, 2001, while driving drunk in Brooklyn.
+It was later discovered that other officers had been drinking with Gray in a topless bar and at a precinct parking lot before the incident.
 Five officers were suspended and five were transferred, including the precinct's commanding officer, executive officer and integrity control officer.
 The two officers who were on probation at the time were ultimately dismissed.

 The New York Times cited the incident as an example of the blue wall of silence, "the tradition of the police lying or looking the other way to protect their own", because of the attempts of some of Gray's colleagues to get him off.
 The New York Times compared the incident to the testimony of Frank Serpico and the assault of Abner Louima.
 According to Professor Jerome Skolnick at New York University Law School, "The blue wall is still an issue, and it's not surprising that sort of behavior would take place around drinking, which is seen as a kind of a venial sin.
 It is so widespread that cops are most likely to cover up for one another on that issue."

 Incident

 On Saturday August4, 2001, at 9p.m.
-Gray was speeding through a red light on Third Avenue under the Gowanus Expressway with his minivan when he struck pregnant Maria Herrera, 24, her son Andy, 4, and her sister Dilcia Peña, 16, while crossing a street in Sunset Park, Brooklyn.
-The three were killed instantly.
+Gray was speeding through a red light on Third Avenue under the Gowanus Expressway with his minivan when he struck pregnant Maria Herrera, 24, her son Andy, 4, and her sister Dilcia Peña, 16, who were crossing a street in Sunset Park, Brooklyn, killing them instantly.
 Herrera was eight and a half months pregnant; her unborn child was delivered in an emergency Caesarean procedure but did not survive.

 Gray was traveling 15mph over the 30mph speed limit.
-He had a blood-alcohol level of .23, nearly triple the legal limit.
-He was off-duty at the time of the incident.
+He had a blood-alcohol level of 0.23%, nearly three times the legal limit.
+He was off duty at the time of the incident.
 Four officers had been drinking with Gray at the Wild Wild West topless bar, which was listed as off-limits to officers of the 72nd precinct.
 Gray had drunk 12 to 18 beers in the previous 12hours.

 Before the paramedics arrived, Gray told witness Freddy Roman, "Come on, man, we all have a few beers once in a while."

 Gray was released without bail on the Sunday after his arraignment, sparking outrage among the victim's families, and many New Yorkers.
 Mayor Rudy Giuliani stated that he "should have been held on high bail whether he was or he wasn't a police officer.
 Everybody should be held to an extremely high standard when it comes to drunk driving."